KevinKipkorir254/superstars456/README.md

 - 👋 Hi, I’m Kevin Kipkorir
 - 👀 I’m interested in Microcontroler programming
-- 🌱 I’m use C and C++
+- 🌱 I use C and C++
 - 💞️ I’m looking to collaborate on bulding mechatronics projects
-- 📫 How to reach me kipkorir.magut@gmail.com
+- 📫 How to reach me kipkorir.magut254@gmail.com

 <!---
 superstars456/superstars456 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.